lay295/TwitchDownloader/TwitchDownloaderWPF/README.md

 **Theme**: The application theme.
 See [Theming](#theming) for more details.

 **Language**: The application language.
 See [Localization](#localization) for more details.

+**Maximum Thread Bandwidth**: The maximum bandwidth that new download threads will be allowed to use, in kilobytes per second (KB/s).

 **Download Filename Templates**: The templates used to generate the default file names when downloading.